 8. Think outside the box!

 These days, aged care is not only about traditional supports.
-Clients have engaged workers on the Better Caring platform to provide travel assistance, help with using technology, or support to attend a community event.
+Clients have engaged workers on the Mable platform to provide travel assistance, help with using technology, or support to attend a community event.
 Get creative and think about how some support could help you or a loved one do the things you love.